 The Federal Policy for Protection of Human Research Subjects (also known as “The Common Rule”) codifies the processes for IRB review and approval of research with human subjects.
-Changes to the Common Rule will take effect on studies approved on or after January 21, 2019.
+Changes to the Common Rule will take effect on research projects approved on or after January 21, 2019.

 Exempt IRB Review

 To qualify for review at the exempt level, the research must not be greater than minimal risk* and must fall into one or more of the exemption categories.

 *Minimal risk is defined by the federal regulations ( 45 CFR 46) as the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons.

 Expedited review categories remain unchanged however, the requirements of expedited research have been updated:

 - No continuing review of expedited research unless the IRB has a reason to require it and can justify that reason